roq-trading/roq-docker-demo/README.md

 # roq-docker-demo

+Demonstrates how to install several Roq services into container image and how to manage these using Supervisor.

 > This is **NOT** a low-latency configuration.
 > You should install on physical and use the core-pinning features, if that is your concern.

-Demonstrates how to install several Roq services into container image and how to manage these using Supervisor.
+## Design

 ![Design](/static/images/docker.png)